deXveYloZper/deXveYloZper/README.md

 - 👋 Hi, I’m @deXveYloZper
 - 👀 Today, 2/01/2025 i start my mission to be employed by B****** *****S, a company I would really like to be part of.
 - 🌱 I have completed a full-time 6-month fullstack bootcamp, this account is completely new to track my progress.
-- 💞️ Come say Hi, follow to see how i keep up and support me on my journey.
-I've set a Fall 2024 deadline to be employed as a software developer.
+- 💞️ Come say Hi, follow me to see how I keep up, and support me on my journey.
+I've set a Fall 2025 deadline to be employed as a software developer.
 - 📫 Reach me: xyzdeveloper@outlook.com
 - ⚡ Fun fact: